vpon/scala-style-guide/README.md

-PayPal Scala Style Guidelines
+Vpon's Scala Style Guidelines
 =================

-This repository contains style guidelines for writing Scala code at PayPal.
+This repository contains style guidelines for writing Scala code at Vpon.
+The guidelines are based on [Paypal's style](https://github.com/paypal/scala-style-guide/).
 Here are our goals for style guides in this repository:

 1. Our style guidelines should be clear.
 2. We all should agree on our style guidelines.
 3. We should change this guideline as we learn and as Scala evolves.
-4. Keep the [scalastyle-config.xml](https://github.com/paypal/scala-style-guide/blob/develop/scalastyle-config.xml) in our projects in line with this guide as much as possible.

-This repository follows git-flow.
-If you have a new style guideline, open a pull request against `develop`.
-We'll discuss in the PR comments.
-The official guidelines live in [master](https://github.com/paypal/scala-style-guide/blob/master/README.md)

 # Whitespace